Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 To add to the misery smokers are paid $5 an hour less on average; and find it more difficult to get employment.
 If you insist make sure you are running your own business.

 Beta carotenes and flavonoids belong to a group of substances called phytochemical foods; they prevent disease and enhance our well-being.
-Your roasted butternut squash recipe is rich in them; just look at the vibrant orange colour once they are properly ripe; and the anaemic look when reaped too soon.
+Your roasted butternut squash recipe is rich in them.
+Just look at the vibrant orange colour once they are properly ripe; and the anaemic appearance when reaped too soon.

 Sometimes they are called phytonutrients; synonyms.
-Others are the lignans in flax seeds, polyphenols in fruit and red wine.
+Others are the lignans in flax seeds and polyphenols in fruit.
 Then there are flavonones in citrus and the indoles involved in tryptophan formation; several vital neurotransmitters like serotonin and melatonin.
 Indoles are found in your greens.

 They have powerful antioxidant properties, protect our genes and are the reason why folk eating eight or more coloured foods every day have a 35% lower all-cause of death; that's massive.

-There is absolutely no virtue in fussing about whether you've had enough cryptoxanthin today; you'll become a neurotic junkie.
+There is absolutely no virtue in fussing about whether you've had enough cryptoxanthin today; you will become a neurotic junkie.
 Just eat from as wide a spectrum of foods as possible and you will get plenty.

-Banting uses a very low carbohydrate diet, but high in fat to lose weight; not only are you not ravenous all day, but the pounds really do come off.
-Roasted butternut squash recipe isn't usually allowed, partly because it's got starch, albeit complex carbohydrate, and also because the roasting raises the rate at which the sugars are absorbed in the small intestine.
+Banting uses a very low carbohydrate diet but high in fat to lose weight; not only are you not ravenous all day but the pounds really do come off.
+This butternut squash recipe isn't usually allowed, partly because it has got starch, albeit complex carbohydrate but also since the roasting raises the rate at which the sugars are absorbed in the small intestine.

-But I have serious issues with banting, as it's called; you can read about it at Banting diet rebuttal; one of them is that butternut is strictly on the banned list because of its starch; but what's interesting is that butternut has in the first place very little carb, and secondly has a very low glycemic index.
-That means that it doesn't induce an insulin rush like potato and white rice, for example.
-In short it's not fattening.
+But I have serious issues with these ketogenic diets, as they are called; you can read about it at Banting rebuttal; one of them is that butternut is strictly on the banned list because of its starch.
+But what's interesting is that these gourds have in the first place very little carb; and secondly have a low glycemic index.
+That means that they do not induce an insulin rush like potato and white rice, for example.
+In short they are not fattening.

-I've just had a patient who decided to bant, unbeknown to me or his doctor, but a routine cholesterol test has soared over the moon; he's now on statins.
+I've just had a patient who decided to bant, unbeknown to me or his doctor; but a routine cholesterol test has soared over the moon.
+He is now on statins.

 Our Banting diet modified has lots of merit without the downside.

 I timed it; it takes me exactly two minutes to halve and press seven citrus fruits.
-This is a mixture of oranges, grapefruit, mandarin, lemon and a lime.
-Remove the strainer and make sure you enjoy the pulp too; that's where more than half the good stuff is.
+This is a mixture of oranges, grapefruit and mandarin; and a touch of lemon and a lime.
+Remove the strainer and make sure you enjoy the pulp too; that's where more than half of the good stuff is.

 If you know how to grow corn as well as citrus and squash then you'll be getting plenty of the yellow phytochemicals.